duneanalytics/docs/docs/spellbook/1-do-some-prerequisites and-set-up-Spellbook-dbt.md

 **You are now ready to start working on Spellbook!**

 ## Coming back
-If you have done this installation on your machine once, to get back into dbt, simply navigate to the spellbook repo, run pipenv shell, and you can run dbt compile again.
+If you have done this installation on your machine once, to get back into dbt, simply navigate to the spellbook repo, run `pipenv shell`, and you can run `dbt compile` again.

 ## What did I just do?